 Beyond the Kahoku-mon Gate are two turrets and a storehouse that runs between them.
 These were reconstructed between 1999 and 2001 and form the most impressive part of the castle complex.
 To enter them you need to pay a small fee, but it is well worth it to see the extraordinary interior carpentry, the display models and artifacts, and to enjoy a samurai’s-eye view from the turret windows.

-The turrets and the storehouse are open from 9.00 to 16.30 with last entry at 16.00.
-Entry for adults is 310 yen and for children between 6 – 17 years old it is just 100 yen.
+The Hishi Yagura, Gojikken Nagaya, Hashizume-mon Tsuzuki Yagura, and Hashizume-mon are open from 9.00 to 16.30 with last entry at 16.00.
+Entry for adults aged 18 and over is 320 yen, and for children between 6 and 17 years old it is 100 yen.

 Access